Shalini766/Active-Directory-Project-Home-Lab/README.md

 - Once the test machine is running, open a web browser and go to https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon
 - Download Sysmon from Microsoft Sysinternals and extract it to a folder.
 - Download the configuration file from https://github.com/olafhartong/sysmon-modular/blob/master/sysmonconfig.xml
-- Open the PowerShell, run as an administrator.
+- Open PowerShell, run as an administrator.
 - To be in the same folder, copy the folder path and paste it into PowerShell.
 - Install using the below command